-- 1) Check the specification of the truck when you are going to hoist the truck. - ▲ Before loading the truck, battery must be removed.
+- 1) Check the weight, length, width and height of the truck referring to the chapter 8, specifications when you are going to hoist the truck. - A Before loading the truck, battery must be removed.
 Refer to page 7-20 for a safe battery removal.

-- Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ▲ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel. - A Recommend to manufacture the stays separately as per lifting conditions. - Ruber plate
+- Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - A Make sure wire rope is proper size. - A The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - A Keep area clear of personnel.